 Having a high saturated fat and cooked meat as the basis of our diet is therefore what permitted us to need less and less gut size and develop the huge brain we enjoy today.

 Today, studies have demonstrated that our brains are getting smaller.
-A study even showed that vegetarians lost 5% of their brain size over a five your period.
+A study even showed that vegetarians lost 5% of their brain size over a five year period.
 That is a huge change!

 Meat-eating animals and cultures eating a traditional diet will instinctively go for the fatty parts of an animal first.
 We often had to go to great length and extend a tremendous amount of energy to hunt down and get to the fatty brain and marrow of animals.
 The return had to be worth the investment.